App Manager

 Notice.

 Now, navigate to the Wireless debugging page in Android settings, and note down the port number displayed in the page.
-In App Manager’s dialog prompt, replace the port number with the one that you have noted earlier, and click connect.
+In App Manager’s dialog prompt, replace the port number with the one you have noted earlier, and click connect.

 Caution.